 ASEAN is very well positioned to become a leading innovation hub over the next decades.
 It is important to address these issues now for the transformation to happen sooner.

-This opinion piece was written by ERIA's Strategy and Partnership Director, Dr Giulia Ajmone Marsan, and has been published in East Asia Forum.
+This opinion piece was written by ERIA's Strategy and Partnership Director, Dr Giulia Ajmone Marsan, and has been published in East Asia Forum and The Straits Times.
 Click here to subscribe to the monthly newsletter.

 Disclaimer: The views expressed are purely those of the authors and may not in any circumstances be regarded as stating an official position of the Economic Research Institute for ASEAN and East Asia.